 Experts suggest you'll need about 70% of your regular salary to live comfortably in retirement.
 Keep that in mind but choose an amount that is realistic for your life today and your goals for tomorrow.
-Prioritize, then contribute what you can.
+Take advantage of the Savings Calculator available at manulife.ca/myretirementtools to estimate how much you should save to reach your desired retirement lifestyle.